 Is Epcot for Kids?
 We think so!
 At first glance Epcot might not look like the best choice for kids, but with a little planning you can enjoy the food and culture as a family.
-On our recent visit we discovered so much to do at Epcot for kids and we can’t wait to go back.
+On our recent visit we discovered so much to do at Epcot with kids and we can’t wait to go back!

 This post may contain affiliates.

 Epcot is divided into two areas: Future World and the World Showcase.
 Epcot is a unique park in that the two sections have their own theming and is like two parks in one.

 Future World will be undergoing a very big transformation that will change the lay out and add new attractions but for now it is the front area of Epcot near Spaceship Earth(the large landmark at the front of the park.)

 The World Showcase is home to eleven countries that have shows, entertainment, and attractions for kids of all ages.

 Both areas offer a lot of things to do for families.
 You will want to start your planning with booking tickets and securing a park reservation for the day of your visit.

 Then you can start planning what you want to see and do at Epcot.
 Be prepared to do a lot of walking and plan to bring a stroller if you have young children.

 Need theme park tickets?
 Check out these deals!